 UVM's shared facilities and resources provide researchers with the sophisticated equipment and methodologies that help expand their work.

-the relationship may require the issuance of a subaward (also
+relationship may require the issuance of a subaward (also called a

-the Prime organization.
-The UVM Principal Investigator must obtain from
+considered the Prime organization.
+The UVM Principal Investigator must

-included in the UVM proposal being submitted.
+information will be included in the UVM proposal.
 Read more for

 subrecipient forms and for how to distinguish between a subrecipient